Canon Canonflex

-The Canonflex is a Canon 35 mm film single-lens reflex (SLR) camera introduced in May 1959.
+The Canonflex is a Canon 35 mm film single-lens reflex (SLR) camera introduced in May 1959 as Canon's first SLR.
 Its standard lens is the Canon Camera Co.
 Super-Canomatic R 50mm lens f/1.8.
-The camera was in production for one year before it was replaced by the Canonflex R2000, adding a 1/2000 sec. shutter speed.
+The camera was in production for one year before it was replaced by the Canonflex R2000 in 1960.

 History

 By the 1950s, the Japanese camera industry had turned their interest towards the 35 mm SLR camera, which to that point had been exclusively manufactured in Europe, and in particular in Dresden, Germany.
-The first Japanese 35 mm SLR camera was Asahiflex.
-It was soon followed by several manufacturers.
+The first Japanese 35 mm SLR camera was Asahiflex, soon followed by several manufacturers.
 The Miranda T was launched in 1955.
-In 1958 Minolta and Topcon followed, while Nikon presented their Nikon F in 1959, by that time a supplier of rangefinder cameras based on the Contax concept.
+In 1958, Minolta and Topcon followed, while Nikon presented their Nikon F in 1959, by that time a supplier of rangefinder cameras based on the Contax concept.
 Canon had established itself as a 35 mm rangefinder camera manufacturer, featuring a wide variety of camera models and lenses using the Leica 39mm standard lens mount.